MayurSontakke20/nodejs-app-DevOps/README.md

 6. Clicked **Save**.

+### 3. Configuring Jenkins Job Triggers for Automation

+Before establishing the external connection from GitHub, the build trigger was armed inside the job configuration panel:

+1. Open your pipeline job: **`NodeJS-CICD`**.
+2. Click **Configure** on the left-side menu options.
+3. Scroll down until reaching the section labeled **Build Triggers**.
+4. Enable the following option:
+* **GitHub hook trigger for GITScm polling**

+5. Click **Save**.

-### 3. Setting up the GitHub Webhook for Automated Deployment
+### 4. Setting up the GitHub Webhook for Automated Deployment

 To trigger the pipeline instantly whenever changes are pushed to GitHub, a Webhook link was established: